Saumyaaaaa/signup-otp-project/README.md

 - **Responsive Design**: The form is responsive and adjusts to different screen sizes.
 - **Validation**: Required fields are validated, and appropriate error messages are displayed.
 - **Icons**: Uses icons from `react-icons` for visual enhancement.

+**OTP Verification**
+Users receive a 6-digit OTP (One-Time Password) for authentication.
+For testing purposes, the OTP is displayed in the browser console.

+**Responsive Design**
+Fully responsive, adjusting seamlessly to different screen sizes.

+**Validation**
+Includes validation for required fields with error messages.

 ## Technologies Used